pavelhancharow/VueDN/docs/songs/index.md

 ---
+lastUpdated: false
 contributors: false
-lastUpdated: false
+externalLinkIcon: true
+date: 2023-11-02
 ---

-# All Songs
+# All Songs PASHA

 All pages here contain songs (in Swahili) that I settle on and decide to learn their lyrics, periodically.